Inertial response: Fast frequency response

 Disconnection of the load can be done very quickly (half a second, including the frequency measurement).
 Inverter-based resources (IBR), if not running at full available power, can also be ramped extremely quickly (25% per second for wind, 100% per second for photovoltaics), limited amount of kinetic energy can be extracted from a wind turbine, providing an extra 10% of its capacity for about half a second (after a half a second delay).
 Furthermore, the times when a lot of spare IBR capacity is available coincide with the times when the conventional inertia is at its lowest due to many synchronous generators being offline.
 These benefits of the new technology allow implementation of the fast frequency response (FFR) - frequency control using the dispatch of IBRs and load disconnects to achieve inertia-like reaction times, thus the alternative name for the FFR, synthetic inertia (Eriksson et al. propose to use the term "synthetic inertia" for the units that react proportionally to the rate of change of frequency and reserve the FFR for the units that react to the effects of insufficient inertia, e.g. frequency deviation).
-Grid-scale batteries also can participate in FFR with ramp rate of 100% per second.

-Simulating power balancing with wind power

 When the grid frequency is too high or too low, active power flow through the high-voltage direct current link will be ramped down or up.
 In turn, the wind generation will increase or decrease the blade angles to reduce or increase the captured wind power through pitch control.

+Grid-scale batteries also can participate in FFR with ramp rate of 100% per second.